zeek/zeek/script-reference/statements.rst

     then its scope ends at the end of the current Bro script or at the next "module" declaration, whichever comes first.
-However, if a global identifier is declared after a "module" declaration, but inside an :bro:keyword:`export` block, then its scope ends at the end of the last loaded Bro script, but it must be referenced using the namespace operator (``::``) in other modules.
+However, if a global identifier is declared after a "module" declaration, but inside an :zeek:keyword:`export` block, then its scope ends at the end of the last loaded Bro script, but it must be referenced using the namespace operator (``::``) in other modules.